Ready, Safe, Respectful

 Punctuality is an important part of self-discipline and along with attendance is one of the first pieces of information any outside agency will look at.
 The school's attendance target is 95% and, as a minimum, this is the expectation we have of our pupils.

-The school day starts at 8.45 a.m. and you should be on the yard by 8.40 a.m.
+The school day starts at 8.40 a.m. and you should be on the yard by 8.35 a.m.
 You will be marked late if you arrive after the Form Tutor has completed the register.
-If you arrive after 8.45 a.m. you must report to Student Services for your mark otherwise you will be recorded absent without authorisation.
-Registers are taken AM and PM, therefore if you arrive late to lesson 6 you will be marked late.
-Pupils who receive 2 or more late marks within a week will automatically be placed in late detention the following Thursday until 3.50pm.
+If you arrive after 8.40 a.m. you must sign in at main reception for your mark otherwise you will be recorded absent without authorisation.
+Registers are taken AM and PM, therefore if you arrive late to lesson 4 you will be marked late.

 Holidays during term time